GOP leaders aim to pass funding bill with help from Democrats amid conservative opposition

 On the other side of the aisle, Democratic leaders have not yet said whether they will support the bill, but have given signals that they could.

-House Minority Leader Hakeem Jeffries (D-N.Y.) on Monday, however, said Democrats had “zero intention to vote for the rule,” leaving Republican leadership the options of either trying to convince the GOP holdouts to support the rule or aim for wide cooperation from Democrats.
+House Minority Leader Hakeem Jeffries (D-N.Y.) said Monday, however, that Democrats had “zero intention to vote for the rule,” leaving Republican leadership the options of either trying to convince the GOP holdouts to support the rule or aim for wide cooperation from Democrats.

-While Democrats are skeptical of the two-step approach, there is little in the bill for them to oppose, even if it omits some provisions they wanted like aid to Ukraine and Israel.
+While Democrats are skeptical of the two-step approach, there is little in the bill for them to oppose, even if it omits some provisions they wanted, such as aid to Ukraine and Israel.

-In the slim House GOP majority with 221 Republicans and 213 Democrats, it will take dozens of Democrats — likely upwards of 80 when accounting for GOP defections — to achieve the two-thirds threshold and pass the bill under suspension.
+With the House GOP’s slim 221-213 majority, it will take dozens of Democrats — likely upward of 80 when accounting for GOP defections — to achieve the two-thirds threshold and pass the bill under suspension.

 “If my vote is ignored by the Speaker when he doesn’t need it, when he comes and he needs it, it may not be there,” Rep. Chip Roy (R-Texas) said earlier Monday evening when asked about the prospects of GOP leaders moving to pass the bill under suspension.
 Roy was one of the Republican members who indicated he would vote against the rule on the stopgap.